dodiyzw/text-to-sql-dodi/README.md

   - The deployment process as of now is not smooth, as it requires port-forwarding to access the service deployed on the kubernetes cluster.
 It would be better to see if there are ways to expose the service that can be defined using a config script.
 Once this setup is available, it can then be deployed to the cloud (i.e. AWS) and make it accesible to the public.

   - The queries were tested by myself, which may introduce a bias as I have some prior experience writing SQL queries, and may not be representative of the ability of this project to support non-technical users in writing SQL queries.
 More feedback will need to be gathered.

+## Future Features
+  - Allow "adding on to previous query"
+  - Add more examples or prompting guides
+  - Copy to clipboard